Ashutosh27ind/deploy-heroku/README.md

 # deploy-heroku
 Deploy ML models in Heroku using Flask

+Heroku is PaaS: Heroku is the platform as a service that helps the developers in building and running applications in the cloud.